‘General Hosptial’ Fans Are Convinced That Willow Tait Is Nina’s Real Daughter

 Now that the two women are in conflict with each other, General Hospital viewers think that this is the perfect set up for Willow to be Nina’s real daughter.
 After all, it can’t as easy as it was between her and Sasha.
 Their relationship has moved way too fast and is developing too quickly, which was a good indication that something just wasn’t right about the whole thing.

 It is also a rumor that Willow will end up to be the mother of Brad and Lucas’ real adopted baby that died.
 She has been going to a grief group which is where she met Michael.
-If she is Nina’s child, and also the mother of the real baby Wiley, that means Nina will have gained a daughter but lost a grandchild.
+If she is Nina’s child, and also the mother of the real baby Wiley, that means Nina will have gained a daughter, but lost a grandchild.

 Keep watching General Hospital to see who exactly Willow Tait will turn out to be and if she has any other skeletons in her closet.